lwinkler/markus/README.md

+- **Author** Laurent Winkler
+- **Date**   Created in 2010

 Markus:
 =======

 Markus is a program to create video detection applications.
 Its base philosophy is that an application can be separated into a set of simple modules.

 Each module implements a simple function (pattern detection, object tracking, background subtraction ...).
 Each module can have input an output streams of different types.

 Compilation for Linux
 ---------------------